承徳二年二月二日 Shōtoku 2 {1098} 2.2

 -

-Uji, a short distance south of Kyoto on the main road to the old capital at Nara, had been particularly associated with the Fujiwara clan since the time of Fujiwara no Michinaga 藤原道長 (966–1027), and is the site where the famous Fujiwara villa-repurposed-as-temple known as Byōdōin 平等院 is situated.
-This temple, which was instituted by Michinaga's son Fujiwara no Yorimichi 藤原頼通 (992–1074) in 1052, is where the Denryaku editors assume the party are headed.
+Uji, a short distance south of Kyoto on the main road to the old capital at Nara, had been particularly associated with the Fujiwara clan since the time of Fujiwara no Michinaga 藤原道長 (966–1027) and even earlier, and is the site where the famous Fujiwara villa-repurposed-as-temple known as Byōdōin 平等院 is situated.
+This temple, which was established by Michinaga's son Fujiwara no Yorimichi 藤原頼通 (992–1074) in 1052, is where the Denryaku editors assume the party are headed.
 Yorimichi, who was Morozane's father, passed away on the 2nd day of the 2nd month: Morozane, Moromichi, and Tadazane are thus most likely attending some sort of memorial service at Byōdōin (国史大辞典, and compare 大日本史料, vol. 3.5, 34–5). ↩

 -

-Representing the original term kanpaku 関白, the Viceroy was a kind of acting head of state who during this time in Heian court history led the Heian government in the sovereign's stead.
-Contrasting to the sesshō 摂政 or Regent (who ruled on behalf of the sovereign when he was a minor), the kanpaku was acting head of state to an adult sovereign.
+Representing the original term kanpaku 関白, the viceroy was a kind of acting head of state who during this time in Heian court history led the Heian government in the sovereign's stead.
+Contrasting to the sesshō 摂政 or regent (who ruled on behalf of the sovereign when he was a minor), the kanpaku was the acting court leader for an adult sovereign.
 The current sovereign was Horikawa Tennō 堀河天皇 (1079–1107), who at this point was 20 years old (inclusive counting). ↩

 -